atournayre/maker-bundle/docs/extending/custom-generators.md

 ### Option 1: Using Service Configuration

-Register your maker as a service with the `atournayre.maker` tag:
+Register your maker as a service with the `elegant.maker` tag:

 ```yaml
 # config/services.yaml